lucaspuntillo/Elcix-OS/README.rst

         git clone https://github.com/HexaOneOfficial/Elcix-OS.git

-        move the non .files to they home directory
+        move the dotfiles to they home directory